 So far, so grown up.
 Romantic getaway?
 Definitely.
 But this place is also perfect for a family break.
 If you decide to bring the kids they'll have hour after hour of good old-fashioned fun, running free in the glorious woodlands, meadow and orchard - they may even bump into the Owners' free-range chickens.
 Or let them row on the lake and play Swallows and Amazons on its two small islands, Alice and Milo.
 Best to keep an eye on them near the water at all times, of course - but no doubt you'll be joining in soon enough!

 If you can tear yourself away from this fantastic place, there's heaps to do nearby, whether you want bucket-and-spade fun, a spot of shopping or something cultural.
 You're slap bang in between Totnes, with its fab Friday morning market and eco-friendly shops, and Dartmouth, which boasts yet more great shopping and a proud naval tradition.
 Blackpool Sands, one of the South Hams' most gloriously beautiful beaches, is just a short drive away, as is Greenway, once the holiday home of Agatha Christie and now a National Trust treasure.

 Step up onto the decking.
-Poppy Yurt has an open plan living-room with larder fridge, wood-burner, double bed and futon bed.
+Poppy Yurt has an open plan living-room with fridge (with small freezer compartment), wood-burner, double bed and futon bed.
 There is a door into a smaller yurt with bunk-beds and en suite shower-area with WC and wash-basin.
-Outside there is a full-size gas barbecue and sink with hot and cold water and there is also access to the Owner's outhouse with freezer.
+Outside there is a full-size gas barbecue and sink with hot and cold water

 All prices are £ per week per cottage.
 Where applicable the prices are inclusive of VAT.
 The prices are specified for Saturday changeover dates.